-Communal activities and dining may occur while adhering to the core principles of COVID-19 infection prevention.
+Communal activities and dining may occur while adhering to the core principles of infection prevention.
 Residents on transmission-based precautions may eat in the same room as other residents with social distancing among residents (e.g., a limited number of people at each table and with at least six feet between each person).
-Group activities may be facilitated for residents on transmission-based precautions for COVID-19 with social distancing among residents, and appropriate hand hygiene.
+Group activities may be facilitated for residents on transmission-based precautions with social distancing among residents, source control if able and appropriate hand hygiene.